The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 The Feria de San Telmo is the reigning king of the the outdoor markets in Buenos Aires.

-The San Telmo Market has a little of everything.
-The stands that run length of Defensa sell handicrafts, vintage leather goods, tacky souvenirs, antiques and jewelry made from local Inca Rose stones.
+This weekly market takes place every Sunday, dominating Calle Defensa in San Telmo.
+You’ll find a bit of everything in this feria – handicrafts, vintage leather goods, tacky souvenirs, antiques and jewelry made from local Inca Rose stones.

 More than 10,000 people visit the Feria de San Telmo every Sunday, ranking it among the biggest and best markets in Buenos Aires.